speedie1337/spmenu/README.md

 ## Features

+- True color, 256 color and 16 color support
+- Reading entries from standard input and file
+- Run launcher, supporting both .desktop entries and $PATH
 - X11 and Wayland support, most run launchers support only one
-- Reading entries from standard input and file
 - Image and icon support
-- Run launcher, supporting both .desktop entries and $PATH
+- Pango markup support
+- Right to left language support
 - FIFO, allowing programs to communicate with spmenu
-- fzf-like Fuzzy matching
 - Vi-like modes (see docs/binds-vim.conf)
 - History buffer
 - Configuration file, allowing customizable keybinds
 - Mouse binds
-- XDG base directory compliant
 - Theming
-- Written in C
 - ..and more

 ## Dependencies